 Throughout the 1980s and 1990s he was a semi-professional baseball pitcher in the Spanish Federation League.

 Melendez is a High Tension Electrical Mechanic at W.T.C. in New York City.
 He lives in Levittown, N.Y., with his wife, Sandra, and daughters Ashley, Samantha, and Jaylyn.
-Ashley plays softball at nearby LIU Post, while Samantha is a freshman on the Bears.
+Ashley plays softball at nearby LIU Post, while Samantha plays for the Bears.